efemaer/terrawiz/README.md

 - TerraWiz uses the GitHub API and includes rate limit protection by default
 - The repository tree approach avoids the GitHub search API's 1000 result limit
 - Source types are determined by analyzing the module source string pattern
-- The tool supports various Terraform module source formats including GitHub URLs, Terraform Registry, and local paths
+- The tool supports various module source formats including GitHub URLs, Terraform Registry, and local paths
 - You will need to set up a GITHUB_TOKEN environment variable in a .env file to authenticate with the GitHub API
-- The tool categorizes module sources into types: local, artifactory, archive, registry, or unknown
+- The tool categorizes module sources into types:
+  - For Terraform: local, artifactory, archive, registry, or unknown
+  - For Terragrunt: local, artifactory, archive, registry, git, or unknown
+- Terragrunt files are identified by the extension .hcl and either:
+  - File named exactly "terragrunt.hcl"
+  - Located in a directory with "terragrunt" in the path

 ## License